MicrosoftDocs/winrt-api/windows.devices.pointofservice/posprinter_getdeviceselector_321048197.md

 # Windows.Devices.PointOfService.PosPrinter.GetDeviceSelector

 ## -description
-Using only the specified connection types, gets an Advanced Query Syntax (AQS) string that you can use to list the available point-of-service printers.
+Gets an Advanced Query Syntax (AQS) string that you can use to list the point-of-service printers available over the specified connection types

 ## -parameters
 ### -param connectionTypes
-A list of the connection types to test for available point-of-service printers.
+A list of the connection types to check for available point-of-service printers.

 ## -returns
-An Advanced Query Syntax (AQS) string that is used to enumerate available point-of-service printers via the specified connection types.
+An Advanced Query Syntax (AQS) string that is used to enumerate the point-of-service printers available over the specified connection types

 ## -remarks